komal-agarwal5/PCC-CS393/README.md

 # PCC-CS393

-### This repository contains Python programs which I practised in my third semester for the PCC-CS393 paper(IT WORKSHOP) as a part of the 2nd year B.Tech Curriculum
+### This repository contains Python programs which I practised and notes I referred to in my third semester for the PCC-CS393 paper(IT WORKSHOP) as a part of the 2nd year B.Tech Curriculum
 <br>

 ## How to Install